Angelonia Growth and Care Guide

 Is Angelonia Annual or Perennial?

-Angelonia is a tender perennial in USDA Hardiness Zones 9-11, capable of blooming year-round in frost-free climates.
-However, in zones below 9, it is commonly grown as an annual since it cannot tolerate frost.
-In borderline climates (zones 8a and 8b), Angelonia can sometimes return in spring if mulched properly for Winter protection.
+Angelonia is treated as an annual in USDA Hardiness Zones 8 & Under.
+Angelonia can not tolerate frost.
+It can be a tender perennial in Zones 9-11, capable of blooming year-round in frost-free climates.
+In borderline climates (Zones 8A and 8B), Angelonia can sometimes return in Spring if mulched properly for Winter protection.

-Angelonia’s trailing varieties have not yet taken off … for whatever reason.
+Angelonia’s trailing varieties have not yet taken off.
 They are stunning and floriferous all season long.
-Not sure when these trailing angelonia will take off, but this plant is a stronger bloomer than bacopa, lobelia or alyssum.
-My personal favorite is AngelMist White.
+These trailing Angelonia will take off, because this plant is a stronger bloomer than many other trailing annuals.
+My personal favorite is AngelMist® Spreading White, featuring clean white blooms on a more refined, well-branched plant that’s perfect for borders, mixed containers, and softer landscape designs.

 Planting Angelonia